atoomdev/atoomdev/README.md

 ## 🧐 About

 - Hello, at00m is talking.
-I'm 16 y/o, a 3rd year high school student.
+I'm 17 y/o, a 3rd year high school student.

 - 👨‍💻 Website: http://at00m.xyz
+- 🗃️ CEO & Founder of Sapienties - https://sapienties.com & FlexMarketing
 - 📫 How to reach me: atesaltinkaynak@gmail.com

 <br />